 Conduct research on publishers, read their output, and determine which companies take pride in what they produce.
 Let writers — and readers — unite to reward publishers that respect producers and consumers of the written word, and punish those that see prose as nothing more than product to move along the conveyor belt with as little expense and effort as possible.

-13 Responses to “Publishing Should Be About Prose, Not Product”
+13 thoughts on “Publishing Should Be About Prose, Not Product”

 Thank you for that post.
 My first novel just came out and I was surprised how little editing it went through.
 I was expecting more.
 As a result, I’m sending future manuscripts through a lot more people.
 It might not get all the gammar nuts and bolts, but it will help me craft a better story.
 (The grammar was the one part that really did get hashed in the current process, so… yay?)